DanielHarrod/AppTestStudio/README.md

 # AppTestStudio

-AppTestStudio is a automated development environment, it contains a builder, tester, and can simultaneously run multiple scripts that can automate multiple android apps.
+AppTestStudio is a automated development environment, it contains a builder, tester, and can simultaneously run multiple scripts that can simultaneously automate multiple android apps.
 ![Image](zATSCircles.png)

 Interactively: Design, Test, Schedule and Play multiple clients at the same time.